idkaryan/chia-anime-Downloader/README.md

 ```
 scrapy crawl epbot -a aL="http://www.chia-anime.tv/episode/91-days/"
 ```
+replacing http://www.chia-anime.tv/episode/91-days/ with whatever address you copied

-# Steps for the older version which stopped working when chia-anime.tv started using video hosts which loaded the links dynamically using javascript.
+* Steps for the older version which stopped working when chia-anime.tv started using video hosts which loaded the links dynamically using javascript.

  1. go to http://www.chia-anime.tv/index/